 Note that students planning to study abroad must normally elect at least one German studies course in each semester prior to their semester or year abroad.

 Any student of German studies will benefit from combining language study with first-hand experience of the complex workings of German-speaking cultures, past and present, within the context of global change.
 Study abroad deepens academic experience by creating opportunities to challenge theory and to engage practice.

 Where to Study:

-The German Studies Department recommends Mount Holyoke’s exchange partners in Germany, the Universities of Bonn, Leipzig, and Potsdam.
-Mount Holyoke may nominate students to study for a full academic year or spring semester at these universities:
+The German Studies Department recommends Mount Holyoke’s exchange partner in Germany, the University of Leipzig.
+Mount Holyoke may nominate students to study for a full academic year or spring semester: